GetValkyrie/valkyrie/README.md

 Having to SSH into a development VM and edit code using a terminal-based editor (such as vim) isn't everyone's cup of tea.
 Many IDEs support mounting remote filesystems, but this can be tricky and needlessly time-consuming.
-Valkyrie uses SSHFS to mount all your platforms directly on your host machine, which allows you to use the same editor you're used to without jumping through hoops.
+Valkyrie uses NFS to mount all your platforms directly on your host machine, which allows you to use the same editor you're used to without jumping through hoops.